playframework/playframework/documentation/manual/working/commonGuide/configuration/WsCache.md

 > **NOTE**: If you do not limit the HTTP cache or expire elements in the cache, then you may cause the JVM to run out of memory.

-In ehcache, you can specify an existing cache by specifying [CacheManager](https://static.javadoc.io/javax.cache/cache-api/1.0.0/javax/cache/CacheManager.html) URI explicitly, which is used in `cachingProvider.getCacheManager(uri, environment.classLoader)`:
+In ehcache, you can specify an existing cache by specifying [CacheManager](https://static.javadoc.io/javax.cache/cache-api/1.0.0/javax/cache/CacheManager.html) resource explicitly, which is used in `cachingProvider.getCacheManager(uri, environment.classLoader)`:

 ```
-play.ws.cache.cacheManagerURI="file:./conf/ehcache-play-ws-cache.xml"
+play.ws.cache.cacheManagerResource="ehcache-play-ws-cache.xml"
 ```

 and then adding a cache such as following into the `conf` directory: